GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex3_.md

 - What do we want to find out when talking to the community?
 What do we want to map?
 What data do we want to collect?
 - What questions would we have to raise in order to get the right answers?
 - How can I help community members to orientate on the map?
 - What should be mapped and how should it be mapped?
-For this questions, take a look at the help page-subsection about Data collection in the field.
+For this questions, take a look at the [help page](https://sketch-map-tool.heigit.org/help)-subsection about Data collection in the field.
->  (Link to helppage needs to be created).

 - Familiarise yourself with the map.
 What can you detect?
 Are there any landmarks you can use for orientation?

 __Community members__